Mary Seery Kearney

-Mary Seery Kearney is an Irish Fine Gael politician who has served as a Senator since June 2020, after being nominated by the Taoiseach.
+Mary Seery Kearney is an Irish Fine Gael politician who served as a Senator from June 2020 to January 2025, after being nominated by the Taoiseach.

 Early life

 Seery Kearney worked as a barrister, educator and business woman and as chief executive of a housing association.

 Political career

-Seery Kearney worked as a Fine Gael Parliamentary Advisor and wrote a number of submissions on behalf of Fine Gael TDs participating in the Constitutional Convention.
+Seery Kearney worked as a Fine Gael parliamentary advisor and wrote a number of submissions on behalf of Fine Gael TDs participating in the Constitutional Convention.

 Seery Kearney served as a member of South Dublin County Council from 2019 to 2020.
 She unsuccessfully stood for the Labour Panel at the 2020 Seanad election.
-She was nominated to the Seanad by Taoiseach Micheál Martin in June 2020, and has been described as a possible future Dáil candidate in Dublin South-Central.
+She was nominated to the Seanad by Taoiseach Micheál Martin in June 2020.
+She was the Fine Gael Seanad spokesperson on Children, Disability, Equality, Integration and Youth.

+She was an unsuccessful candidate for the Dublin South-Central constituency at the 2024 general election.
+She unsuccessfully contested the 2025 Seanad election.

 Personal life

-Seery Kearney lives in Templeogue with her husband David Kearney, also a lawyer, and their daughter.
+Seery Kearney lives in Templeogue with her husband David Kearney, and their daughter.